MELBOURNE INJURY LAWYER

 CHOOSING THE RIGHT ATTORNEY

 After listening intently and deriving an idea of what took place on the day of the accident, the attorney advises the injured person regarding whether he or she is likely entitled to compensation, and the discussion of plausible courses of action begins.
 A knowledgeable personal injury attorney will be familiar with the local laws and the appropriate procedures for filing a claim in court, as well as communicating directly with the insurance company in applicable cases.
 Clients usually find that there are numerous advantages to choosing an attorney who is experienced in negotiating with insurance companies in addition to being familiar with local court personnel.
 A client should expect his or her attorney to communicate important details of the case regularly and to ensure that all documents are filed appropriately and on time.
+An injury lawyer should always explain how the contingency fees process works.
+Before meeting with any attorney, always check to make sure that the lawyer “is in good standing” with the Florida Bar.
+Being in good standing means that the lawyer is not “retired, resigned, delinquent, inactive or suspended.”

-ELEMENTS OF A FLORIDA PERSONAL INJURY CASE
+ELEMENTS OF A FLORIDA INJURY CASE

 In Florida, there are three major components that comprise a valid claim for damages in a personal injury lawsuit: